 Hamilton in Harris County, Georgia — The American South (South Atlantic)

 Location.
-32° 45.529′ N, 84° 52.495′ W. Marker is in Hamilton, Georgia, in Harris County.
-Marker is at the intersection of North College Street (U.S. 27) and Barnes Mill Road, on the right when traveling north on North College Street Touch for map.
+32° 45.465′ N, 84° 52.591′ W. Marker is in Hamilton, Georgia, in Harris County.
+Marker is at the intersection of Blue Springs Road (Georgia Route 116) and Hill Street, on the left when traveling west on Blue Springs Road.
+Touch for map.
 Marker is in this post office area: Hamilton GA 31811, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Harris County (here, next to this marker); B. F. White (within shouting distance of this marker); Columbus Baptist Association (about 600 feet away, measured in a direct line); Hamilton Female College (approx. 0.4 miles away); Valley of Hope (approx. 3.7 miles away); Pine Mountain Valley Resettlement Project (approx. 4.2 miles away); Callaway Gardens (approx. 5 miles away); Pioneer Log Cabin (approx. 5.1 miles away).
+At least 8 other markers are within B. F. White (about 500 feet away, measured in a direct line); U.S.S.
+Harris County (about 600 feet away); Harris County (about 600 feet away); Hamilton Female College (approx. 0.4 miles away); Valley of Hope (approx. 3.8 miles away); Pine Mountain Valley Resettlement Project (approx. 4.3 miles away); Callaway Gardens (approx. 5.1 miles away); Pioneer Log Cabin (approx. 5.2 miles away).
 Touch for a list and map of all markers in Hamilton.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 28, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 989 times since then and 13 times this year.
-Photos: 1, 2. submitted on September 28, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page was last revised on January 31, 2021.
+It was originally submitted on December 15, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 920 times since then and 12 times this year.
+Photo 1. submitted on December 15, 2008, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.